 Conclusion

-Investors become interested in buying companies riding extraordinary macroeconomic trends (SaaS, cloud, cybersecurity).
+Investors become interested in buying companies riding extraordinary macroeconomic trends (SaaS, cloud, cybersecurity) similar to the cloud security company, Wiz.

 However, buying ownership in Netskope before an IPO can prove difficult for retail investors, especially non-accredited ones.

 Pre-IPO investing platforms have opened more opportunities for retail investors.
-But private equity investing is still mostly reserved for accredited investors (the ARK Venture fund at Titan is the primary exception today).
+But private equity investing is still mostly reserved for accredited investors (the ARK Venture fund at SoFi Invest is the primary exception today).

 Investors will likely find it challenging to acquire shares before an IPO.